kper/funky/README.md

 ## Current spec coverage

 Run `./spec_test.sh` to run the webassembly's specsuite.
 The current spec test coverage is 83%.
+The `failed`, `succeeded`, `skipped` might not add up to the `total` number.
+The reason is that not all assertion types are implemented.
+The first three numbers consider only the implemeneted assertions (including `skipped`) while the `total` counts all assertion types.

+For example a test spec asserts that a memory entry was malformed.
+This kind of assertion is not implemented and will not be added to `failed`, `succeedeed` or `skipped`.
+However, it will be counted by `total`.

+So why does it not add to `skippped`?

+The reason is that `skipped` has a different meaning.
+The spec coverage tests are not unit tests.
+Multiple tests are grouped by modules and must be executed in order.
+If one test has failed then the remaining tests of the module might fail too because they relied on the correct state.
+To account for this case, all the remaining tests will be added to `skipped`.

 ~~~
 Statistic {